 A selection of work by the five category winners will be displayed on the IAF website for one year.
 Journalists who cover art are invited to attend all our events, and regularly feature information about the competition and about individual artists they admire.

 Apply and submit the images of your works online.
-We accept JPEG images with sizes up to 6MB.
-The Judges will select the winning 100 works for the gallery show in October.
+We accept JPEG images with sizes up to 6MB, good for publication in the catalog.

-Return postage must be included with winning entries, or they will become a donation to the gallery 10 days after the end of the show.
-Please take care to ship your artwork carefully with padding, and we will return it to you in the same box with the same padding if possible.
-In the event that the original packaging is inadequate for whatever reason, the competition will notify the artist of the option to contract for the services of an art handling company in order to prevent damage to the work.
-The return postage can be a label or a bill of lading from either FedEx or UPS included with your artwork.
+Return postage must be included with winning entries, or they will become a donation to the gallery 15 days after the end of the show.
+Please take care to ship your artwork carefully with proper padding, and we will return it to you in the same box with the same padding if possible.
+In the event that the original packaging is inadequate for whatever reason, we will notify the artist of the option to contract for the services of an art handling company in order to prevent damage to the work.
+The return postage can be a label or a bill of lading from either FedEx or UPS only and included with your artwork.

 All artworks must be suitably framed and ready for hanging.
 We reserve the right to refuse to hang a piece of art that is not presented in exhibition quality with a gallery in mind.